blackpuppy/docs/en/core-libraries/logging.rst

 .. versionadded:: 2.2

 Often times you'll want to configure different logging behavior for different subsystems or parts of your application.
 Take for example an e-commerce shop.
 You'll probably want to handle logging for orders and payments differently than you do other less critical logs.

 CakePHP exposes this concept as logging scopes.
 When log messages are written you can include a scope name.
 If there is a configured logger for that scope, the log messages will be directed to those loggers.
 If a log message is written to an unknown scope, loggers that handle that level of message will log the message.
 For example::

-    // configure tmp/logs/shops.log to receive all types (log levels), but only
+    // Configure tmp/logs/shop.log to receive the two configured types (log levels), but only
-    // those with `orders` and `payments` scope CakeLog::config('shops', array(
+    // those with `orders` and `payments` as scope CakeLog::config('shop', array(
         'engine' => 'FileLog',
         'types' => array('warning', 'error'),
         'scopes' => array('orders', 'payments'),
-        'file' => 'shops.log',
+        'file' => 'shop.log',
     ));

-    // configure tmp/logs/payments.log to receive all types, but only
+    // Configure tmp/logs/payments.log to receive the two configured types, but only
-    // those with `payments` scope
+    // those with `payments` as scope
     CakeLog::config('payments', array(
-        'engine' => 'FileLog',
+        'engine' => 'SyslogLog',
         'types' => array('info', 'error', 'warning'),
-        'scopes' => array('payments'),
+        'scopes' => array('payments')
-        'file' => 'payments.log',
     ));

-    CakeLog::warning('this gets written only to shops.log', 'orders');
+    CakeLog::warning('This gets written only to shops stream', 'orders');
-    CakeLog::warning('this gets written to both shops.log and payments.log', 'payments');
+    CakeLog::warning('This gets written to both shops and payments streams', 'payments');
-    CakeLog::warning('this gets written to both shops.log and payments.log', 'unknown');
+    CakeLog::warning('This gets written to both shops and payments streams', 'unknown');

-In order for scopes to work correctly, you **must** define the accepted ``types`` on all loggers you want to use scopes with.
+In order for scopes to work, you **must** do a few things:

+#.
+Define the accepted ``types`` on loggers that use scopes.
+#.
+Loggers using scopes must implement a ``config()`` method.
+Extending the
+   ``BaseLog`` class is the easiest way to get a compatible method.

 CakeLog API
 ===========